The 2015 program is now closed. Please visit the 2015 Recipients to read more about this year’s recipients.

-The program was launched in 2011 to encourage bold new ideas and programs to support the LSD community worldwide.
-The PAL Awards program funds collaborations that support innovative projects in disease awareness and education, community mobilization, non-profit development and good governance activities, patient care and support programs.
-Overwhelmingly successful in its first four years, we are delighted to launch PAL Awards 2015.
+The Genzyme PAL Awards grants program was launched in 2011 to encourage bold new ideas and programs to support the LSD community worldwide.
+The PAL program funds innovative projects in disease awareness and education, community mobilization, non-profit development and good governance activities, patient care and support programs.
+Overwhelmingly successful in its first five years, Genzyme looks forward to launching the sixth annual PAL program in 2016.

-On its fifth anniversary changes have been made to the eligibility requirements of the program.
 We encourage applicants to review the Grant Guidelines and FAQ carefully before applying.
-Below are some of the most recent changes to this year’s program:
+Below are some of the most recent changes to the program:

-- This year's PAL Awards program requires that all proposed projects involve a collaboration between two or more organizations.
+- All proposed projects involve a collaboration between two or more organizations.

 - The program is open to all eligible patient organizations.
 Applicants may partner with one or more of the following: another non-profit patient group, professional association, and/or an academic institution.